 The administrative, secretarial and communications departments are supported by a staff of 17 people.

-The library, founded in 1965, contains more than 27,000 volumes and 110 current periodicals, and is open to all.
+The Institute’s library, founded in 1965, contains over 27,000 volumes and 55 current serials.